rhewitt22/advanced-spatial-analysis/_posts/2014-10-06-suitability-analysis-and-weighted-overlay.md

 To conduct this analysis I need to convert all datasets to raster.
 I used the feature to raster geoprocessing tool to accomplish this.
 The next step was to convert the elevation surface to a slope surface using the slop geoprocessing tool.
 I then had to use the euclidean distance tool to derive a distance measure (raster) from the input vector datasets.
 Once I had all of my datasets in the correct form (raster), representing the correct features I could reassign their values to a consistent scale.
 Our model uses a scale of one to three with one being the least optimal and three being the most optimal.
 I used the reclassify tool paired with the research I was given on black bear suitability to convert all rasters to a common scale.
 I then fed the reclassified rasters into the weighted overlay tool where I gave each input the same (20%) weight to produce my final result.

 ![Bear Model]({{ site.baseurl }}/img/diagrams/bear-model.png "Bear Model")

+This diagram shows the series of geoprocessing tools that were chained together to create the bear suitability model.
+For this exercise I used Model Builder in ArcGIS to create and run my model.

 ## Discussion